The Ultimate South African Christmas Shopping List

 Rivalled by broccoli, Brussels sprouts and every other vegetable.

-Perfect for making these Crispy Potjie Potatoes with Herby Horseradish Cream.
+Make these Crispy Potjie Potatoes with Herby Horseradish Cream.

 Quality Street Sweets